Angela Bradburn-Spangler

-Angela Bradburn-Spangler (born September 4, 1968, in Fort Wayne, Indiana) is a retired high jumper from the United States, who set her outdoor personal best on May 28, 1994, jumping 1.95 metres at a meet in Wörrstadt.
+Angela Bradburn-Spangler (born September 4, 1968) is a retired high jumper from the United States, who set her outdoor personal best on May 28, 1994, jumping 1.95 metres at a meet in Wörrstadt.
 Her indoor best is 1.98 metres set on March 5, 1994, in Atlanta.
 She is the 1994 US national champion and three-time US national indoor champion (1992, 1994 and 1997).

+Representing the Texas Longhorns women's track and field team, Spangler won the 1990 NCAA Division I Outdoor Track and Field Championships in the high jump.

 Competition record

 Note: Results with a q, indicate overall position in qualifying round.